ShreyasG16/Classical-Synchronization-Problems-Implementation/README.md

 # Classical Synchronization Problems in C++

-This project demonstrates the implementation of three classical synchronization problems using C++11 threading primitives.
-It showcases low-level concurrency control mechanisms by implementing custom semaphore using C++ mutex and condition_variable.
+This project demonstrates the implementation of three classical synchronization problems using C++11 threads , `mutex` and `condition_variable`.

 ## 🧵 Implemented Problems

 ### 1. Producer-Consumer
-- Simulates a bounded buffer with two producers and two consumers.
+- Simulates a bounded buffer with **multiple producers and consumers**.
-- Synchronization achieved using a **custom counting semaphore** built with `mutex` and `condition_variable`.
+- Synchronization achieved using a **custom counting semaphore** built with `mutex` and `condition_variable`, rather than relying on POSIX semaphores.
-- Prevents race conditions and ensures safe access to a shared queue using a binary `mutex`.
+- Prevents race conditions and ensures safe access to a shared queue.
+- Highlights how condition variables eliminate unnecessary busy-waiting by safely unlocking and relocking during wait.

 ### 2. Reader-Writer
-- Models the first-reader preference strategy.
-- Synchronization logic uses two `mutex` objects to protect shared counters and writer access.
+- Models the **first-reader preference** strategy using `mutex` for shared counters and writer control.
-- Ensures that multiple readers can read concurrently, while writers get exclusive access.
+- A second version is also added to **prevent writer starvation**, offering better fairness and more realism than standard textbook examples.

 ### 3. Dining Philosophers
-- Simulates five philosophers trying to eat without causing deadlock.
+- Simulates five philosophers eating and thinking in a loop.
-- Uses one `mutex` per fork and a global `table_lock` to ensure deadlock prevention.
+- Textbook versions risk **deadlock**; this solution uses a global `table_lock` along with individual fork `mutex`es to ensure no two adjacent philosophers block each other.
-- Each philosopher runs in a infinite loop to simulate **continuous contention**, which:
-  - Tests robustness of deadlock prevention
-  - Validates fairness across all philosophers
-  - Demonstrates system behavior under high concurrency pressure
+- Simple yet effective strategy to maintain **deadlock freedom** with minimal locking overhead.

 ## 💻 Tools & Technologies